gron1gh1/react-mnist/README.md

 # react-mnist
-Implementation of Draw MNIST with Tensorflow.js and React
+Implementation of Drawing MNIST with Tensorflow.js and React
 # Usage
 ~~~
 yarn install